laurapessl/hcc-custom-charts/Descriptions.md

 <img src="images/bulletchart-mapping.png" alt="Chart" width="600"/>

 The second recommended dataset is `happiness.csv`.
 This dataset shows the

 # Connected Scatter Plot

 # Pareto Chart

 A Pareto chart is a combination of a bar chart and a line graph.
 The line shows the cumulative percentage.

 <img src="images/pareto.svg" alt="Chart" width="300"/>

 ## Data

-The recommended dataset for this chart is `km.csv`.
-This dataset shows the average km/h per category (train, car etc.).
+The recommended dataset for this chart is `complaints.csv`.
+This dataset shows the number of customer complaints grouped by issue type.

 In RAWGraphs, choose the following data mapping: